prateekbh/preact-material-components/README.md

 - 👍 toolbar

-Let us know if you're using `preact-material-components`.
-We'd love to hear your experience.

 ## FAQ
 ### Error while using preact-material-components with **less**
 If you are using less-loader you have to set **strictMath: true** option in your webpack config